prachishuklatech/SarvmAi_Task/README.md

 ✔ Hybrid approach (Fuzzy + Phonetic) for better accuracy ✔ Easy to run in Google Colab or locally

+Accuracy Calculation-
+checked the accuracy of the model by comaparing it woth a ground truth file with all the correct words, I got the Accuracy of 97 percent.
+I am having future plans to increase the accuracy of the model.

 📜 Future Improvements

 Support for multi-word phrases